John England & the Western Swingers

 John England & the Western Swingers is a six piece Nashville, Tennessee band that plays Western swing.
-The group has played at Nashville's Robert's Western World every Monday since July 2001.
-The Swingers have also performed at New York's Lincoln Center, the Grand Ole Opry, the Legends of Western Swing Festival, the Ernest Tubb Record Shop's "Midnight Jamboree", and has been profiled by Downbeat magazine, the Nashville Tennessean, and other print media.
+The group has performed at Robert's Western World on Broadway, Nashville's famous music strip, every Monday night since July 2001.
+The Swingers also have been featured at New York's Lincoln Center, the Grand Ole Opry, the Legends of Western Swing Festival and Ernest Tubb Record Shop's "Midnight Jamboree."
+Profiled by Downbeat Magazine, The Tennessean (newspaper), and other print media, the band remains one of Nashville's most beloved and popular purveyors of traditional live Western swing music.